Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ## Sound management

 We choose to use [Tone js](https://tonejs.github.io/) to develop all the audio features of our application.
 All Events .....   are triggered using a sampler in four different channels.
 The user has the control on the volume and the panning of each channel as well as on the pitch of the sample.
-Moreover mute/solo and step time modifier controls are available.
+Moreover mute/solo controls are available.
-The channels then flow into the master, on which a low pass filter (whose cutoff frequency can be adjusted by the user) acts in series with a reverb.
-Dry/wet ratio and decay time can be set too.
+The channels then flow into the master, on which a low pass filter (whose cutoff frequency can be adjusted by the user) acts in series with a reverb, whose dry/wet ratio and decay time can be modified.

 The diagram below describes the audio chain:
 ![schema audio chain](https://user-images.githubusercontent.com/58279476/134890257-ceb31fec-a9ef-4275-b9a2-50eed7b94f90.PNG)

-## GUI Overview
+## GUI and Commands Overview

 We tried to keep the user interface as simple and minimalistic as possible.
-The sequencer is made up of 4 channels, each one of them has its own controls to modify the characteristics of the rhythm and all of them are managed all together by 'Tempo Controls' and 'Macro controls', as well as 'Play', 'Pause' and 'Save' buttons.
+Our sequencer is made up of 4 Euclidean Lines, each one of them has its own controls to modify the characteristics of the rhythm and all of them are managed all together by 'Tempo Controls' and 'Macro controls', as well as 'Play', 'Pause' and 'Save' buttons.

 In order to make every channel easier to control, the rhythm of each one of them is represented next to the channel controls as a dotted circumference where every dot represents a step and every coloured dot represent a pulse.
 When the sequencer starts playing a white dot tracks the current position inside the loop.